Daniel R. Schwarz: Biography

 Schwarz holds a B.A. from Union College (New York) and an M.A. and Ph.D. from Brown University.
-His interests include travel, art museums, theater, and sports.
-He has two sons by his first marriage: David, the women's varsity tennis coach at Claremont College, and Jeffrey, currently working in the mutual fund industry.
+He has two sons by his first marriage: David, the women's varsity tennis coach at Claremont College, and Jeffrey, working in the mutual fund industry.
 His wife, Marcia Jacobson, is retired from Auburn University; she is the Hargis Professor of American Literature Emerita.